aorinevo/nyc-node-demo-reappsjs/README.md

 In either case, replace the path in the above command with the path that points to the location of the reapps.js file on your local machine.

 ## Basic Usage
-* Clone NavApp, ShopApp, BloomiesCommonUI, and BloomiesAssets.
+* Clone and/or checkout bloomies-ui-reapps (this repo), NavApp, ShopApp, BloomiesCommonUI, and BloomiesAssets.
 * Install dependencies
   - Java
   - Maven
 * In reapps-properties.json, update the paths object so that the object properties point to the cloned repos in (1).
 * With "reapps" aliased (see above - How to alias a command), run "reapps --action=initBox" from anywhere in the command line.
+You'll need to obtain admin access through Macy's Self Service app (command + spacebar and enter Macy's Self Service).
 * run "maven clean install" from BloomiesCommonUI root
 * run "maven clean install --Dmaven.test.skip=true" in both NavApp/BloomiesNavApp and ShopNServe/BCOM roots.
 * run "maven jetty:run -o" in both NavApp/BloomiesNavApp/BloomiesNavAppWeb and ShopNServe/BCOM/BloomiesShopNServe